Zoom Limit: Maximum Participants, Call Duration

 This works for informal settings but is not ideal for business use.

-Schedule Back to Back Meetings
+Schedule Back-to-Back Meetings

 Some users plan consecutive sessions in advance.